 Following the lead of the Centers for Disease Control and Prevention, the Indiana State Department of Health (ISDH) provides statewide leadership in the public health approach to sexual violence prevention.
 The ISDH chairs and oversees the work of the Sexual Violence Primary Prevention Council and the implementation of the Indiana Sexual Violence Primary Prevention Plan.
 ISDH also provides funding, data, and technical assistance to state and community partners and cultivates strategic state-level partnerships.
 ISDH relies on three partners to execute sexual violence primary prevention strategies across the state.

-MESA (Multicultural Efforts to end Sexual Assault) is a statewide program focused on including traditionally underserved and underrepresented critical populations in sexual violence prevention efforts.
+Multicultural Efforts to End Sexual Assault (MESA) is a statewide program focused on including traditionally underserved and underrepresented critical populations in sexual violence prevention efforts.
 The agency works to organize and mobilize local communities in culturally relevant primary prevention strategies to improve the quality of life for individuals and families.
 For community organizations seeking to work cross-culturally in their prevention efforts, MESA provides training on outreach strategies.
 MESA is mobilizing Native American, Latina, immigrant, African American/Black, Asian, LGBTQ communities and college campuses in sexual violence prevention efforts.
 MESA is housed in the College of Agriculture at Purdue University.